OCA/sale-workflow/sale_elaboration/README.rst

 You can define elaboration profiles to limit the elaborations that can be selected for each product.

+If you want to prevent the elaboration note from being filled automatically from the selected elaborations, set the system parameter ``sale_elaboration.auto_notes`` to a falsey value in *Settings > Technical > Parameters > System Parameters*.

 To set the profile globally for a product category: